liferay/liferay-docs/discover/portal/articles/190-managing-users/03-managing-user-data/02-exporting-user-data.markdown

 ## Examining Exported Data [](id=examining-exported-data)

-So what doe the exported data look like?
+So what does the exported data look like?

     <?xml version="1.0"?>